josedvq/colpick-jQuery-Color-Picker/README.md

 colpick is a simple Photoshop-style color picker jQuery plugin.
 Its interface is familiar for most users and it's also very lightweight loading less than 30 KB to the browser.

-For instructions and examples see: -- back soon --
+For instructions and examples see: http://codeitdown.com/colpick/plugin

 <ul>
 			<li><span class="bold">No images!</span> Just a JS and a CSS file</li>